Behat/Behat/README.md

 Versioning
 ----------

-Starting from `v3.0.1`, Behat is following [Semantic Versioning v2.0.0](http://semver.org/spec/v2.0.0.html).
+Starting from `v3.0.0`, Behat is following [Semantic Versioning v2.0.0](http://semver.org/spec/v2.0.0.html).
-Public API of Behat consists of all Behat and Testwork interfaces and service constants.
 This basically means that if all you do is implement interfaces (like [this one](https://github.com/Behat/Behat/blob/3.0/src/Behat/Behat/Context/ContextClass/ClassResolver.php#L15-L22)) and use service constants (like [this one](https://github.com/Behat/Behat/blob/3.0/src/Behat/Behat/Context/ServiceContainer/ContextExtension.php#L45)), you would not have any backwards compatibility issues with Behat up until `v4.0.0` (or later major) is released.
 Exception could be an extremely rare case where BC break is introduced as a measure to fix a serious issue.

+You can read detailed guidance on what BC means in [Symfony2 BC guide](http://symfony.com/doc/current/contributing/code/bc.html).

 Useful Links
 ------------